tigerfarm/owlcc/README.md

 ## Updates to make

-- Desktop: Put agent status to offline when clicking "Return."
 - Desktop: Set TTL for the token using an environment variable.
 - Agent List: enter a password to pass to the Desktop to authorize token generation.
 -- Access password is an environment variable.
+- Desktop: When putting an agent status to offline when clicking "Return", should do checks.
 - When Agent clicks Go Available, need to insure that there are no Tasks with the agent's name that are Assignment Status: wrapping.